 Durable Water Repellent (DWR)

-Keep in mind that DWR has to be applied every now and then for it to stay effective.
+Keep in mind that DWR has to be reapplied to your sleeping bags every now and then for it to stay effective.

 Warmer When Wet

-This basically means that some materials like synthetic insulation and dry down tend to stay warm when wet.
+This basically means that some materials like synthetics and dry down tend to stay warm when wet.
 This might not necessarily be a positive, as you should always avoid a wet sleeping bag, but it might be a positive feature if it fits your needs

-Different brands have different zippers, with some having more length than others.
-You can open your bag all the way with full-length zippers, which might be suitable for you if you prefer more ventilation.
+Different brands have different zipper lengths and types.
+You can open your sleeping bag all the way with a full length zipper, which might be suitable for you if you prefer more ventilation.
 Short-length zippers don’t have as much utility but can be beneficial by having less weight.
 Some bags even feature a center zipper that allows you to zip down the front.

-Waterproofing means that water will tend to bead off, instead of soak in.
+Waterproofing means that water will tend to bead off sleeping bags, instead of soaking in.
 This is great if you plan on camping in wet weather areas, as being soaked is generally bad for sleep and comfort.
-Some brands are better at repelling water than others, so compare and contrast a few on the market
+Some brands are better at repelling water than others, so compare and contrast a few on the market.

 Are you concerned with storage space?
 If so, you might be interested in something with a lot of compressibility, meaning that it can be compacted into a smaller size and stored safely without taking up much space.
 Brands and materials will vary on this, so be sure to do your research.